brandonmarshal/lsx-demo-theme/logs/week14/logs-week14-day3.md

 -   2.0 hrs - Auditing plugin to ensure Area CPT convert 100% and audited theme to ensure successful rebrand (edits made)
 -   1.75 hrs - Working on "https://github.com/brandonmarshal/lsx-demo-theme/issues/125" Google maps integration
 -   2.0 hrs - Continued work on the above ISSUE.
 Also updated my details in the lightspeed team doc
+-   1.0 hrs - Continued work on the google map integration issue.

 ---